 Executive Order 13607 – Principles of Excellence for Educational Institutions

-On April 27, 2012, President Barack Obama signed Executive Order 13607, Establishing Principles of Excellence for Educational Institutions Serving Service Members, Veterans, Spouses, and Other Family Members.
+Executive Order 13607 establishes Principles of Excellence for Educational Institutions Serving Service Members, Veterans, Spouses, and Other Family Members.
 The purpose of this legislation is to ensure that educational benefits programs for veterans are providing the information, support, and protections they deserve.
 These principles were developed to strengthen oversight, enforcement, and accountability of educational programs, which will assist veterans in making better informed decisions about their educational benefits.

 The U.S. Department of Veterans Affairs strongly encouraged institutions to commit to the establishment of Principles of Excellence, thus publicly recognizing the importance of transparency and providing students with appropriate information.
 In agreement, Heritage Christian University has submitted its statement of intent to comply with those principles and is among institutions committed to those principles on the Department of Veterans Affairs’ website http://www.gibill.va.gov.
 Click here to see how HCU currently complies with the Principles of Excellence.

 Heritage Christian University is committed to helping to remove barriers for student veterans transitioning to college life.
 Our goal is to assist veteran students in pursuing educational objectives by certifying enrollment for the U.S. Department of Veterans Affairs (VA), answering general questions about veterans’ benefits, and monitoring student degree plans and academic progress.